CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab11.md

 ## Summary

-In this lab, you used the Azure AI Agent Service SDK and Semantic Kernel to create an agent.
+In this lab, you created an Azure AI Foundry project and deployed gpt-4.1, capturing the project endpoint and deployment name.
+You set up Azure Cloud Shell, cloned the repo, configured the app, and used the Semantic Kernel SDK to define an agent with instructions and a simulated email plugin.
+You authenticated and ran the app against sample expense data, reviewed the agent’s response, and confirmed it generated a structured claim and invoked the plugin.

+### You have successfully completed the Hands-on Lab!